-The device is a Flash Memory A/D type 8-bit high performance RISC architecture microcontroller.
+The device is a Flash Memory type 8-bit high performance RISC architecture microcontroller.
 Offering users the convenience of Flash Memory multi-programming features, the device also includes a wide range of functions and features.
-Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibratuib data, etc.
+Other memory includes an area of RAM Data Memory as well as an area of true EEPROM memory for storage of non-volatile data such as serial numbers, calibration data etc.

-Analog features include a multi-channel 12-bit A/D converter and a comparator functions.
+Analog features include a multi-channel 12-bit A/D converter and a comparator function.
 Multiple and extremely flexible Timer Modules provide timing, pulse generation and PWM generation functions.
+Communication with the outside world is catered for by including fully integrated SPI, IC, and UART interface functions, three popular interfaces which provide designers with a means of easy communication with external peripheral hardware.
 Protective features such as an internal Watchdog Timer, Low Voltage Reset and Low Voltage Detector coupled with excellent noise immunity and ESD protection ensure that reliable operation is maintained in hostile electrical environments.

-A full choice of the internal/external and high/low oscillator functions are provided including a fully integrated system oscillator which requires no external components for its implementation.
-The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimise microcontroller operation and minimize power consumption.
+A full choice of external and internal low and high oscillator functions are provided including fully integrated system oscillators which require no external components for their implementation.
+The ability to operate and switch dynamically between a range of operating modes using different clock sources gives users the ability to optimise microcontroller operation and minimise power consumption.